reactioncommerce/reaction-docs/public-docs/how-to-rtl.md

 ---
-id: appearance
+id: how-to-rtl
-title: Themes: Right-to-left
+title: How To: Add right-to-left language support in the Meteor app
 ---

-The default Reaction theme (core-theme) uses [Bootstrap 3](https://getbootstrap.com/css/#less) and the [Less](https://lesscss.org) preprocessor to build the theme.
+The default Reaction Meteor app theme (core-theme) uses [Bootstrap 3](https://getbootstrap.com/css/#less) and the [Less](https://lesscss.org) preprocessor to build the theme.

-If you want to learn how to make a theme, see our [Creating a Theme](https://docs.reactioncommerce.com/reaction-docs/master/creating-a-theme) documentation.
+If you want to learn how to make a theme, see our [How To: Create a theme for the Meteor app](https://docs.reactioncommerce.com/reaction-docs/master/creating-a-theme) documentation.

 ## Mixins